Flaex/novanet-site/README.md

 - [`shuffle`] --> Random function to shuffle the content and some UI elements order.
 This way the user will never se the information presented in the same way.
 - [`SectionTemplate`] --> This superclass contains all the HTML templates.
 Her prototypes receive some specific object(s) from the database to load its values on the html components.

+## Installling

+To run successfully the frontend application it is required to have node.js installed on the system.

+- [`npm install`].
+To install required node modules and dependencies.

 ## gulp.js

 Automated tasks to help with development and production testing.
 Here you can check the css/js concatenation tasks and the formats in which these files are joined together.
-The production version needs to run on an Apache server (wamp/xamp would the job) due to css/js files are gzipped.
+The production version needs to run on an Apache server (wamp/xamp would the job).
 The development environment runs on a server provided by browserSync or any other web server of your preference.

-## Installling

-To run successfully the frontend application it is required to have node.js installed on the system.
+Remember to install the gulp command line utility, typing the following command in the command promt:

-- [`npm install`].
-To install required node modules and dependencies.
+- [`npm install --global gulp-cli`]

 ## Running and testing